 If we love God, we shall spread abroad His excellences, that so we may raise His fame and esteem, and may induce others to fall in love with Him.
 Love cannot be silent; we shall be as so many trumpets, sounding forth the freeness of God’s grace, the transcendency of His love, and the glory of His kingdom.
 Love is like fire: where it burns in the heart, it will break forth at the lips.

-As we read God’s Word and savor our promised future with God, the demands and heartache of the present won’t control us.
+As we read God’s Word and savor our promised future with God, the demands of the present won’t control us.
 God gives us hope and joy in suffering because we know how glorious our eternal destination will be.